-Daniel Pantaleo, NYPD Officer Involved In Eric Garner’s Chokehold Death, Should Be Fired According To Judge
+Daniel Pantaleo, NYPD Officer Involved In Eric Garner’s Chokehold Death, Should Be Fired, According To Judge

 Immediately after the judge’s ruling, Pantaleo was reportedly suspended for 30 days without pay, a move that begins immediately.
 For the past five years, the NYPD officer has been on modified administrative duty.

-The judge’s decision does not necessarily provide the final word on this case though.
+The judge’s decision does not necessarily provide the final word on this case, though.
 Both Pantaleo’s legal team, as well as lawyers for the Civilian Complaint Review Board, will be given the chance to meet with the judge to discuss the ruling.
 After that, NYPD Commissioner James O’Neill would have the power to make the final determination on whether Pantaleo is fired or not.

 The opportunity to meet with the judge needs to be utilized within two weeks before the decision moves on to O’Neill.